-The Consultant will prepare a monthly report highlighting the tasks performed, challenges, and specific recommendations on key action that should be taken to steer the project to success.
+The Consultant will prepare a monthly report highlighting the tasks performed, challenges, and specific recommendations on key actions that should be taken to steer the project to success.
 The Consultant shall also, where required, prepare summary of status report(s) of works execution.
-All reports prepared by the Consultant shall be reviewed and submitted to the National Project Coordinator.
+All reports prepared by the Consultant shall be reviewed and submitted to the National Project Coordinator through the Head of Component Four.
 The reports include:

-- a) Approved and disclosed RAPs, SMPs, VMGPs, SEPs as applicable by the Bank and the project

-- b) Monthly, quarterly, and annual progress reports, and any other reports that may be required from time to time

-- c) RAP/SMP/SEP/VMGP Implementation Reports

-- d) GRM reports and monthly logs

-- e) Community consultation reports

-- f) Severe Incidences Root Cause Analysis reports

-- g) Safeguards Corrective Action Plans

-h) Safeguard completion audit reports
+- a.
+Approved and disclosed RAPs/A-RAPs, ESMPs, VMGPs, SEPs as applicable by the Bank and the Project - b.
+Monthly, quarterly, and annual progress reports, and any other reports that may be required from time to time - c.
+RAP/ESMP/SEP/VMGP Implementation Reports - d.
+GRM reports and monthly logs - e.
+Community consultation reports - f.
+Severe Incidences Root Cause Analysis reports - g.
+Safeguards Corrective Action Plans h.
+Safeguard completion audit reports

-8.0.
-Payment Schedule/Remuneration
+8. Payment Schedule/Remuneration